KARV (AM): Move to AM 610

 In 1980, KARV made the move from 1490 AM to the more powerful frequency of 610 AM.
 With its low spot on the dial, KARV 610 covers a large chunk of the state of Arkansas.
 A new four tower directional array was built outside of Arkansas Tech's campus.
 The same year, Womack departed KARV to operate his own station in Rogers, Arkansas.

 During the 1980s, the Horne Family operated successful radio stations in Texas, Kansas, and would later acquire KMUS and KKWK in Muskogee, Oklahoma.
 Later beset by financial problems, Horne sold all of his stations.
 In 1992, KARV was sold for $250,000 to former manager Kermit Womack.
 In 1998, KARV signed on an FM station at 101.3 FM, licensed to Ola, Arkansas.
 In 2001, the Womack Family signed on 105.5 KYEL in Danville.

 Personalities

 In 1998, longtime personalities Johnny Story and Tom Kamerling, along with several key sales and administrative employees, moved to the River Valley Radio group consisting of KCJC, KWKK, KCAB, and KVLD.

 In 2016, the three stations were sold to EAB of Russellville, LLC, owners of the four competing radio stations.
 Much of the news/talk programming airing on former competitor KCAB-AM is now airing on KARV as of November 2016.

-A number of notable broadcasters worked at KARV through the years including: